zer0cache/matic-docs/docs/pos/contracts/stakingmanager.md

 Staking actors (Stakers) are divided into validators, delegators and watchers(for fraud reporting).

-StakeManager is the main contract for handling validator related activities like `checkPoint` signature verification, reward distribution, slashing and stake management.
+StakeManager is the main contract for handling validator related activities like `checkPoint` signature verification, reward distribution, and stake management.

 Note that from one Ethereum address, a Staker can only be a validator or delegator (It's just a design choice, no hard reasons).